 .

-1. Every member of the Executive Committee will have one vote.
+1. Every Member of the Executive Committee will have one vote.

+2. A Member of the Executive Committee can be represented by another Member of the Executive Committee holding a written power of attorney for the purpose of the deliberations and the decision-making of the Executive Committee.

-2. All resolutions in respect of which no provisions to the contrary have been made in the present Articles of Association will be adopted by an absolute majority of the votes cast in a meeting at which all the members of the Executive Committee are present.
-If not all the members are present, a second meeting will be convened and will be held no earlier than two and no later than four weeks after the first meeting.
+3. All resolutions in respect of which no provisions to the contrary have been made in the present Articles of Association will be adopted by an absolute majority of the votes cast in a meeting at which two thirds of the Members of the Executive Committee are present or represented.
+If not two thirds of the Members are present or represented, a second meeting will be convened and will be held no earlier than two and no later than four weeks after the first meeting.
 A valid resolution may be adopted in this second meeting, provided at least the majority of the members of the Executive Committee are present or represented, and provided the resolution is adopted by an absolute majority of the votes cast.

-3. Abstentions will be deemed not to have been cast.
+4. Abstentions will be deemed not to have been cast.